marinapapa/SelfOrg-ColEsc-Pigeons/README.md

 # Self-Organized Collective Escape of Pigeons

-This repository contains code and data used in the project on the distance-dependent pattern of collective escape in flocks of pigeons, currently submitted for peer review:
+This repository contains code and data used in the project on a distance-dependent pattern of collective escape in flocks of pigeons:

 *Papadopoulou, M., Hildenbrandt H., Sankey, D.W.E., Portugal S.J.,and Hemelrijk, C.K.
 "Self-organization of collective escape in pigeon flocks".
 Submitted.*